deuill/coreos-home-server/service/mariadb/README.md

 After=container-build@example.service mariadb.service
 ```

 MariaDB will then be guaranteed to be running before the example service is.
+Assuming, then, that both services are on the same network, connections to MariaDB can be made via the `mariadb` DNS name.

 ## Database Migrations